 High Average Net Price=More Expensive College

-Yet, Pennsylvania had the most private colleges with an average net price under $25,000 with a total of 13.
-Ohio came in second with 11 while Indiana and New York tied with ten each.
+Yet, Pennsylvania had the most private colleges with an average net price under $25,000 with a total of 15.
+Ohio and Indiana tied for second with 11 each followed by Illinois, Iowa, and New York with 8 each.

-California has the most 50-50 private colleges with average net prices greater than $30,000 at 12.
-Massachusetts can in second with nine.
-New York came in third with 7 and Pennsylvania next with 4.
+California has the most 50-50 private colleges with average net prices greater than $30,000 at 11.
+New York came in second with 10.
+Massachusetts followed with 7 and Pennsylvania next with 5.

 Less Generous Merit and Need-Based Aid